gordon-dsc/ethank-data-science-project/README.md

 squared value increased to an impressive 0.995.
 Models AR 3 and AR 4 utilized a de-trending approach on both the dependent pe_ratio variable and lagged pe_ratio independent variable on weekly and monthly time frames.
 Both models showed statistical significance on de-trended and lagged independent variables but did not improve model predictivity over the much simpler AR 2 form.
-Finally AR 5 and AR 6 breakout several of the top journal columns under which the headline sentiment data was published.
+Finally AR 5 breakouts several of the top journal columns under which the headline sentiment datawas published.
 Model AR 5 incorporates all daily_sent variables as well as previous day's pe_ratio and achieves the highest model predictivity shown by adjusted R squared at 0.992.
-Model AR 6 removes the previous pe_ratio term to better explore the relationships between the journal columns.
-This model shows statistical significance on the journal columns titled: Markets, World, Politics, and Tech implying they might have a larger impact on changes in valuations than articles published under other columns
+To continue the sectional analysis a BIC framework was constructed to compare five of the most promising journal columns: Business, Markets, Politics, Review and Outlook, and Tech.
+Only data observations that contained daily_sent information for all of these journal columns could be used for this BIC framework so the number of observations was reduced to 1825 from the full 2516.
+The framework resulted in little difference between these journal columns but in order from least BIC value (best model) to highest BIC value: Politics, Review and Outlook, Business, Markets, and Tech.

 This study presents evidence that news sentiment proxied by the WSJ headlines has a statically significant effect on market valuations, proxied by the S&P 500 PE ratio.
 This supports